 Use Indiana’s online business lookup tool to check the availability of your preferred name.
 This is also a good time to see which names are available for your nonprofit’s website.
 Find your ideal domain name now.
 ZenBusiness makes it simple.

 If you’ve settled on a name but aren’t ready to file the paperwork just yet, you have the option to reserve the name with the state for 120 days for a fee of $20.
-Let ZenBusiness take care of it for you, so you can focus on getting your nonprofit up and running.

 The next step is choosing a registered agent.
 Your agent is the entity responsible for receiving legal notices (such as subpoenas) and official communications from the Indiana Secretary of State.